ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

   cp /cs/faculty/dimirza/cs16-wi17/labs/lab02-startercode/* ~/cs16/lab02_jgaucho/

-After doing this command, if you cd into ~/cs16/lab02_jgaucho/ and use the ls command, you should see two .cpp files and a README:
+After doing this command, if you cd into ~/cs16/lab02_jgaucho/ and use the ls command, you should see three .cpp files and a README:

 ```
 -bash-4.2$ ls